omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

     $ cake say:hello
     Hello World!

-Running `cake` again but without any arguments you get a list of all available tasks and their description:
+Running `cake` again but without any arguments, you get a list of all available tasks and their description:

     $ cake